 Curious why deceptive content now accounts for over 50% of all malicious advertising today?

 Malicious advertisers are investing in marketing and creating deceptive sites and personally targeted content because it’s six times more effective than auto-redirect ads.
-And with the US presidential elections approaching, GeoEdge’s security researches expect a drastic increase in the number of cloned news websites over the next month.
+And with the US presidential elections approaching, GeoEdge’s security researchers expect a drastic increase in the number of cloned news websites over the next month.

 With the average user seeing around 5,000 online ads daily, and one in 5,000 ads leading to a malicious cloned site, most users are exposed to a malicious cloned site every day.
 So how did we get here?